8ta4/pun/DONTREADME.md

 Yep.
 Swapping a word for another form sharing the exact same dictionary lemma almost never makes for a clever pun.
 So, `pun` checks if the potential replacement shares a lemma with the original word.
 If they match, that substitution gets filtered out.

+> What library does `pun` use for lemmatization?

+`pun` rolls with LemmInflect.

+LemmInflect's own benchmarks using the AGID dataset suggest it seems to nail the correct lemma more often compared to the other guys.

+Stanford's CoreNLP exhibits a tendency to spit the same word back instead of the actual lemma when given comparative adjectives.

 > Can `pun` generate multiple puns that differ only in the grammatical form of the substituted word?

 Yep!
 These aren't filtered out because: